-• Hywin Wealth+ platform on WeChat.
+- Hywin Wealth+ platform on WeChat.
 Hywin Wealth+ is a client service platform based on WeChat mini-program we developed.
 We plan to further invest in the development of Hywin Wealth+ platform to better serve our clients.
-Through the Hywin Wealth+, clients are able to stay in touch with our relationship managers, follow our latest news and events, schedule individual meetings with our relationship managers and review their product portfolios.

-- Hywin Smart Asset Allocator.
+Through the Hywin Wealth+, clients are able to stay in touch with our relationship managers, follow our latest news and events, schedule individual meetings with our relationship managers and review their product portfolios. - Hywin Smart Asset Allocator.
 We plan to further invest in our Hywin Smart Asset Allocator, an advisory platform aim to provide analysis results and advisory guidance to relationship managers and other specialists.
 This platform is built on modern portfolio theories and quantitative analytics and our years of experiences in the Chinese wealth management market.
 We plan to further promote this platform among our relationship managers in our daily operation. - Robo-advisor.
 To attract and better serve mass affluent clients, we intend to further invest in the improvement and optimization of our proprietary robo-advisor to enhance its performance and functions, broaden its range of services and diversify its investment portfolios.
 Though the application of our robo-advisor, we will be able to reach more clients with relatively low customer acquisition and maintenance costs. - Hywin Relationship Manager Portal.
 We plan to further invest in our Hywin Relationship Manager Portal to improve the quality of our performance management, operation management and cost management.
 This portal aims to provide real-time performance indicators, client information analysis, internal policies and guideline reference and online learning programs and training material to our employees.

 In addition to our current digital services to individual clients, we are developing intelligence services to our institutional clients.
 We recently acquired Shanghai Ziji that primarily engages in technology information services, which has and will continue to empower our online transaction process and services, such as online transaction process management services for asset management services and technology information services to institutional financial service providers.
+We also aim to implement digital tools to support discovery and conversion of prospective clients and assist in "know your clients" procedures, risk profiling and portfolio construction and digital as well as implement digital processes and governance for our human resource, finance, customer relationship management and counterparty management functions.
+With the implementation of our

-With the implementation of our "Smart Hywin" strategy, we aim to taking advantage of data analysis and data mining to build a one-stop intelligent wealth management platform and to further enhance our capabilities to improve the quality of our customer services, productivity and operation efficiency.
+"Smart Hywin" strategy, we aim to taking advantage of data analysis and data mining to build a one-stop intelligent wealth management platform and to further enhance our capabilities to improve the quality of our customer services, productivity and operation efficiency.